 Skip to main content

-Donation after Circulatory Death
+Donation after Death Determination by Circulatory Criteria (DCC)

 In order to be a deceased organ donor in BC, a person needs to be in an intensive care unit (ICU) and on a ventilator (breathing machine).
 Donation is only considered after all life-saving methods to save a patient’s life have been tried.

-What is Donation after Circulatory Death (DCD)?
+What is Donation after Circulatory Death (DCC)?

 What organs can be donated?